-The most commonly used panel are available in 4mm, 6mm, 8 mm,10mm, 16mm and 25mm.
-A range from 5/32 ” to 1″in sheet thickness and beyond!
+The most commonly used panel are available in 4mm, 6mm, 8 mm,10mm, 16mm, and 25mm.
+A range from 5/32 ” to 1″ in sheet thickness and beyond!

 click images for enhanced views

-Polycarbonate panels are supplied with a protective PE film which should be kept on until sheet is installed.
-The UV protected side is to be faced towards the sun and is marked with a white printed film, light blue film or a sticker saying Macrolux multi-wall polycarbonate sheet.
+Polycarbonate panels are supplied with a protective PE film which should be kept on until the sheet is installed.
+The UV-protected side is to be faced towards the sun and is marked with a white printed film, light blue film or a sticker saying Macrolux multi-wall polycarbonate sheet.
 Macrolux panels should be stored in an area not exposed to the sun, or indirect heat from the sun, which could make the removal of protective film difficult.

 See Polycarbonate Panel prices

-While increasing thermal insulation properties, triple wall and five wall have good light transmission and are also very flexible to work with.
-In comparison to glass its still the best glazing product to use for any outdoor glazing project.
+While increasing thermal insulation properties, triple wall, and five wall have good light transmission and are also very flexible to work with.
+In comparison to glass, it’s still the best glazing product to use for any outdoor glazing project.

-It is the most economical grade of multi-wall sheet available; available with the same manufactures warranties, awesome features and high grade specifications.
+It is the most economical grade of multi-wall sheet available; available with the same manufactures warranties, awesome features, and high-grade specifications.

 Polycarbonate Five-wall panel … most popular

 Five Wall polycarbonate panel is readily available in 16mm and 25 mm.
 It has a significant improvement in thermal insulation properties over the twin and triple wall while only having a minimal drop in light transmission.
-While thicker and more rigid, many folks are upgrading to 16mm ( 5/8″ )… the thicker panels are not as frequently used in horticultural applications, but they are available for those unique applications where superior strength, durability and thermal insulation properties are desired.
+While thicker and more rigid, many folks are upgrading to 16mm ( 5/8″ )… the thicker panels are not as frequently used in horticultural applications, but they are available for those unique applications where superior strength, durability, and thermal insulation properties are desired.